Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Software architecture

 \subsection{BaseTrialFrequency}

 This class provides the strategy used to determine the trial frequency during the simulation.
 This parameter is quite important because it directly affects the simulation performances.
-Two implementation are available, \texttt{LazyTrialFrequency} and \texttt{VariableTrialFrequency}, which will be discussed in \cref{sec:trial}.
+Some concrete implementations are discussed in \cref{sec:trial}.